Raspberry Pi Zero 2 VMOD

-Like in my last two blog-posts (Powering the RPi, Part 1 and Part 2) about possible and working voltage-modifications, the RPi Zero 2 is no exception for hooking up an external power source to inject a voltage.
+Like in my last two articles (Powering the RPi, Part 1 and Part 2) about possible and working voltage-modifications, the RPi Zero 2 is no exception for hooking up an external power source to inject a voltage.

 The schematics2 tell you, that C162 is a good spot to hook your external voltage.
 Unfortunatelly the PCB is not labeled, so I had to measure where to find the VDD_CORE.